nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:bulb: Tip: We suggest creating a folder called "Dash" and putting the `dash.jar` file inside it.
+:bulb: We suggest creating a folder called "Dash" and putting the `dash.jar` file inside it.
 You can place this folder wherever you want.
 Next, we recommend that you create a shortcut for Dash by right-clicking on the `dash.jar` file.
 On Windows, click on the `Create Shortcut` option while on macOS, click on `Make Alias`.
 You can then put this shortcut in a convenient place (such as your Desktop) for easy access.